Texas Southern Tigers football: Conference memberships

-Football Classics
+Football classics

 Labor Day Classic

 The Tigers compete against the Panthers of Prairie View A&M in the Labor Day Classic for the Durley-Nicks Trophy.
 The popular football rivalry began in 1946 but the classic was created in 1985.

-Texas State Fair Football Showdown

-Texas Southern University agreed to a major deal with the city of Dallas and the Texas State Fair to play the Southern University Jaguars in Dallas in 2018 and 2019.
-The game will take place in October in the Cotton Bowl Stadium during the Texas State Fair.

-TV Broadcasting
+TV broadcasting

 In July 2017, Texas Southern renewed their deal with AT&T SportsNet (formerly ROOT Sports Southwest) to televise all home football games.
 The cable channel reaches over 13 million households.